 What is Diamox?

-Acetazolamide (traded under the brand name Diamox) is the wonder drug that fights AMS, and the first treatment doctors give to somebody suffering from mountain sickness.
-Indeed, many travellers use it as a prophylactic, taking it during the trek up Kilimanjaro to prevent AMS.
+Acetazolamide (traded under the brand name Diamox) is the wonder drug that fights AMS.
+It’s often the first treatment doctors give to somebody suffering from mountain sickness.
+Indeed, often travellers use it as a prophylactic, taking it during the trek up Kilimanjaro to prevent AMS.

-Diamox works by acidifying the blood, which stimulates breathing, allowing a greater amount of oxygen to enter into the bloodstream.
-Always consult with your doctor before taking Diamox to discuss the risks and benefits.
-If you do take it, remember to try it out first back at home to check for allergic reaction, as Diamox is a sulfa derivative, and some people do suffer from side effects, particularly a strange tingling sensation in their hands and feet.
+Diamox works by acidifying the blood.
+This stimulates breathing, allowing a greater amount of oxygen to enter into the bloodstream.
+Always consult with your doctor before taking it to discuss the risks and benefits.
+If you do take it, remember to try it out first back at home to check for allergic reaction.
+Diamox is a sulfa derivative, and some people do suffer from side effects, particularly a strange tingling sensation in their hands and feet.

 What are the disadvantages of taking Diamox on Kilimanjaro?

-For a more detailed, scientific examination of Diamox, visit the netdoctor link for a description of the drug and its effects.
+For a more detailed, scientific examination, visit the netdoctor link for a description of the drug and its effects.

 << What to take with you to Kilimanjaro | Inoculations for Kilimanjaro >>